kenbod/sysadmin/hadoop.md

 #### Edit `yarn-site.xml`

-Edit the file `/usr/local/src/hadoop-2.7.1/etc/hadoop/yarn-site.xml` such that the `configuration` tag now looks like this:
+Edit the file `/usr/local/src/hadoop-2.7.1/etc/hadoop/yarn-site.xml` on all nodes of the cluster such that the `configuration` tag now looks like this:

 ```xml
 <configuration>